jiayipan/MIST-net/README.md

 Before trainng, you should install a library named CTLIB.

 ###  Train and Test
-To train mist l on your own image, put the desired training image under Input/Images, and run
+To train mist-net model on your own image, put the desired training image under Input/Images, and run

 ```
 python main_train.py